neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 author: Joshua Vogelstein
 ---

 Upon believing that you have completed work sufficient to write a peer reviewed manuscript, follow the below steps in order.
-If you are simply writing an abstract, stop after step 2.
+If you are simply writing an abstract, just do 1 and 6.

 1. Write a one sentence summary of your work (will become your **title**;  ~5 min).
 This sentences describes the main take home message / main result.
 It should not have any words that most of your readership will not be familiar with.
 It should be attention grabby, it should have less than 88 characters.